bohdaq/rust-web-server/DEVELOPER.md

 While running a test you may notice the fact that stdout does not show the `println!`.
 To workaround this problem I usually create a file named as the test I'm running and instead of using `println!` macros simply writing the output to the file.

+It's not a fancy debugger, but you may print to a file all info debugger shows - variable, it's value and any additional information.

 Tests may be executed in parallel so use unique file name for each test to eliminate concurrency issues.